Saartje87/pbjs-0.6/docs/PB-$.md

 ### setValue

 Set the given value for every element in the set.
-Hellpfull for form elements.

 ###### Signature
 ```js